h-latta/ProblemSolvingProblems/README.md

 # ProblemSolvingProblems

-# All kinds of fun problems to exercise your mind!
+# All kinds of fun problems to exercise your mind.